Help us to ‘Recycle more…’, send less to landfill and reach our zero carbon targets!

 You may be aware we are also currently trialling another recycling trolley.
 Once both trials have run, we will evaluate feedback from volunteers and our crews to decide whether one of the trollies could be offered as an alternative to the current box/bag system.

-- After both recycling trolley trials have run, we'll then need to review both trials to decide if one of the recycling trollies could be used as an alternative to the boxes and bags.
+- After both recycling trolley trials have run, we will review both trials to decide if one of the recycling trollies could be used as an alternative to the boxes and bags.

 - We're reviewing the mini recycling sites (e.g. bottle banks) in the district.
 We recently ran a survey for you to provide your comments, feedback and suggestions about these sites.
 We now need to look at the results and create a plan for improving the mini recycling sites.